 Group Size & Spectators:

-The maximum group size is six people, allowing plenty of one-to-one time with the tutor.
+The maximum group size is five people, allowing plenty of one-to-one time with the tutor.
 The class is not suitable for non-participating guests.

-The private Brighton sewing workshop is available throughout the year, most weekends from 2:30pm until 5:30pm.
+The private Brighton sewing workshop is available throughout the year, on various weekend and weekday dates.
 These sewing classes are popular, so booking in advance is essential!
 All bookings are subject to availability.

 The weather will not affect your Brighton sewing lesson.